-Splunk Enterprise Security and Trellix ESM both compete in the SIEM category, with Splunk having the upper hand due to its advanced features and broader integration capabilities.
+Splunk Enterprise Security and Trellix ESM are leading solutions in the security information and event management (SIEM) space.
+Splunk holds the upper hand due to its advanced data integration capabilities and scalability, making it desirable for larger enterprises.

 If you want to write your own correlation rules, it is very difficult to do, and you need Splunk's support to write new correlation rules for the SIEM tool.